Skip to content

 Orchard Link

-Orchard Link in Devon is a volunteer-run, not-for-profit group dedicated to preserving traditional orchards and local fruit varieties.
+Orchard Link is a volunteer-run, not-for-profit group dedicated to preserving traditional orchards and local fruit varieties.
 They support orchard owners, apple and cider enthusiasts and community groups across south Devon.
 The group’s mission is to save traditional orchards, conserve heritage apple varieties and encourage community involvement.
 The group also promotes orchard restoration and planting, ensuring that these landscapes remain both productive and wildlife-friendly.
 By fostering knowledge exchange and hands-on skills, Orchard Link plays a vital role in keeping Devon’s orchard traditions alive.

 Traditional orchard in spring blossom.

 Orchards Live is a volunteer-led group in north Devon dedicated to preserving, restoring and celebrating traditional orchards.
-Orchards Live has worked to reverse the decline of traditional orchards by helping people create, restore and expand orchards across northern Devon.
+Orchards Live has worked to reverse the decline of traditional orchards by helping people create, restore and expand orchards across the region.
 The group offers training courses in grafting, pruning, cider-making and apple identification, ensuring that local skills and knowledge are passed on.
 They also organise community events such as Apple Days, fairs and wassails, which bring people together to celebrate heritage fruit varieties and orchard culture.

 Tavy and Tamar Apple Group